Azazel-Supernatural-TV/Azcord-Discord-Add-On/README.md

 # Azcord-Discord-Add-On
+WE PUT THE DOWNLOAD LINK IN A UFILE.IO BECAUSE IT WOULD NOT LET ME UPLOAD IT TO GITHUB BECAUSE OF THE FILE BEING TO BIG!

 this is a add on for discord like better discord & vencord called Azcord me & my friend made this in school!
 Azcord was made like better discord & vencord!, it has way more add-ons then better discord & vencord you can use way more stuff you can log chats into a txt file with the plugin chatloggersender.txt it also has stuff you can you to optimize discord & give you a better discord experience!